sevacloud/wincobank-financial-dashboard/README.md

-# wincobank-financial-dashboard
+# quickfile-financial-dashboard
-Trustee-facing financial dashboard for The Charity of Mary Ann Rawson for Wincobank School
+A trustee-facing financial dashboard for organisations to extend Quickfile reporting capabilities, with a focus on Building Management and Running Community Activities.